Update 9: The Family Question and the Shared Secret (Avi and Madam)

 I glanced toward the window, where the afternoon light was turning a deep, golden color.
 “What’s the time, Madam?”
 I asked, seizing on the distraction.

-"4:30 p.m.
-Why, do you have somewhere you need to rush off to?" she asked, surprised.
+She looked at her wrist.
+“4:30 p.m.
+Why, do you have somewhere you need to rush off to?” she asked, surprised by my urgency.

 “Yes, I have to go to the ground to play cricket,” I said, grabbing the perfect, plausible excuse.